Obiyonyon/Devops-Linux-Project/Project 9/README.md

 With this project, you will have the hands-on experience that showcases Three-tier Architecture while also ensuring that the disks used to store files on the Linux servers are adequately partitioned and managed through programs such as gdisk and LVM respectively.

 Requirements:

+## Your 3-Tier Setup

++ A Laptop or PC to serve as a client
++ An EC2 Linux Server as a web server (This is where you will install WordPress).
++ An EC2 Linux server as a database (DB) server